skippyr/river-dreams/README.md

 ## Copyright

+This software depends on different libraries.
+To check out what are those and their respective copyright notices, visit its [dependency graph](https://github.com/skippyr/river-dreams/network/dependencies).

 This software is under the MIT license.
 A copy of the license is bundled with the source code.